Covid: Manish Sisodia accuses BJP of lying about report on inflated oxygen demand by AAP government

 “The truth is that there is no such report,” Sisodia asserted.
 “The BJP leaders are lying...no such report exists.
 We spoke to a number of members of the Supreme Court panel who told us they have not signed and approved any report.”

-He challenged BJP leaders to show a signed and approved copy of the purported report, adding that the saffron party had reached the “peak of lies and deceit”.
+He challenged BJP leaders to show a signed and approved copy of the report in question, adding that the saffron party had reached the “peak of lies and deceit”.

 “Where those people begging and crying for oxygen lying?
 Were the hospitals making SOS calls lying?”
 Sisodia questioned.

-In an apparent reference to Prime Minister Narendra Modi, Delhi Chief Minister Arvind Kejriwal criticised him for holding election rallies when the national Capital faced oxygen shortages.
+Delhi Chief Minister Arvind Kejriwal criticised the ruling BJP of holding election rallies when the national Capital faced oxygen shortages.

 “My fault – I fought for life of two crore of my own people,” he said in a tweet.
-“I was arranging for oxygen, when you [Modi] were busy in election rallies.
+“I was arranging for oxygen, when you [the BJP] were busy in election rallies.
 I fought and begged for oxygen.
 People have lost their loved ones.
 Do not call them liars, they are feeling hurt.”

 What the ‘interim report’ says

-The report cited by media organisations says that there was “gross discrepancy” in the oxygen consumption of 1,140 metric tonnes, claimed by Delhi government in the period between April 25 and May 10.
+The report claimed there was a “gross discrepancy” in the oxygen consumption of 1,140 metric tonnes as claimed by the Delhi government between April 25 and May 10.
 The demand was four times more than the “calculated consumption” of 289 metric tonnes as per the “formula based on bed capacity”, The Times of India quoted from the said report.

-The purported report also mentions that four hospitals in Delhi – Singhal Hospital, Aruna Asaf Ali Hospital, ESIC Model Hospital and Liferay Hospital – “claimed extremely high consumption with very few beds,” according to India Today.
+The report also mentioned that four hospitals in Delhi – Singhal Hospital, Aruna Asaf Ali Hospital, ESIC Model Hospital and Liferay Hospital – “claimed extremely high consumption with very few beds,” according to PTI.
 “Their claims appear to be clearly erroneous leading to extremely skewed info and significantly higher oxygen requirement for the entire state.”

 Oxygen crisis in Delhi and the SC-appointed panel